 HIS 101.
-WESTERN CIVILIZATION I (3-0-3)
+WESTERN CIVILIZATION I (3-0-3) PREREQUISITE: Appropriate placement scores.

 This course is a survey of social, intellectual, economic, and political developments, which have molded the modern western world.
 This course covers the ancient and medieval periods and concludes in the era of the Renaissance and Reformation.